eosswedenorg/antelope-keygen/README.md

 ## Compile

-You will need `libeosio` and `cmake 3.15` or later to compile this project.
+You will need `libantelope` and `cmake 3.15` or later to compile this project.

 `Qt 5.9.0` or later is required for the graphical program.